emoryalimam/BlenderUSDZ/README.md

 # Blender USD plugin

 This work is very preliminary.
-Basically, I needed an easy way to test out subdivision surfaces with ARKit on iOS and there wasn't a way to easily export crease info to USD, so I created this.
+Basically, I needed an easy way to test out subdivision surfaces with SceneKit on iOS and there wasn't a way to easily export crease info to USD, so I created this.

 If you are interested in contributing, I might take your patches.
 In any case, feel free to fork and add to this.